port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 :::tip Onboarding

 As part of the onboarding process, you should already have an action named `Enrich service` in your [self-service tab](https://app.getport.io/self-serve).
-In that case, you can skip to the [Define action type](#define-backend-type) step.
+In that case, you can skip to the [Define backend type](#define-backend-type) step.

 If you **skipped** the onboarding, or you want to create the action from scratch, complete steps 1-5 below.